Get Started Here!

 You can save the receipt for a health expense in 2020 and withdraw the money from your HSA in 2050 tax free using your saved receipt after it has had 30 years to benefit from compound interest growth.

-That’s why it is often referred to as a Stealth IRA.
+That’s why some refer to it to as a Stealth IRA.

 There you go!
 A general guide to the main accounts available to you for investing your money wisely.